bytedance/android-inline-hook/README.md

 ### 4. Add packaging options

+shadowhook includes two `.so` files: libshadowhook.so and libshadowhook_nothing.so.

-If you are using ShadowHook in an SDK project, you may need to avoid packaging libshadowhook.so into your AAR, so as not to encounter duplicate libshadowhook.so file when packaging the app project.
+If you're using shadowhook in an SDK project, you need to avoid packaging libshadowhook.so and libshadowhook_nothing.so into your AAR to prevent duplicate `.so` file issues when packaging the app.

 ```Gradle
 android {